PietrzkoJakub/PietrzkoJakub/README.md

 I wanted to tie my future with IT.
 When I started learning coding in college,solving a given problem gave me a lot of satisfaction.
 At this moment, I found that I wanted to further develop my skills and learn about newtechnologies in the field of software development.

-I'm currently 2nd year student of Computer Science at Cracow University of Technology.

 <!---